-The future of communication is here in the form of digital signage on buildings, blogs criticizing companies or lauding products, live television shows watched on mobile handsets and online avatar characters used to enter virtual web environments and interact with colleagues, friends and strangers.
+The future of communication is here in the form of digital signage on buildings (such as LED video screens from companies like SNA Displays), blogs criticizing companies or lauding products, live television shows watched on mobile handsets and online avatar characters used to enter virtual web environments and interact with colleagues, friends and strangers.

 This stranger-than-fiction future may not have enveloped the Middle East yet, but in Europe and the US, digital media has been taking over the communication scene with digital ads in doctors’ offices and supermarkets, and people spending the majority of their time acquiring and sending content on the Internet or mobile phones.
 Believe it or not, digital marketing is helping in the growth of digital communication.
 Mobile marketing is one of the many ways of advertising digitally.
 Smartphones have reached every house now and with them have apps reached.
 Several brands are now starting to advertise in mobile phones using various mobile marketing platforms.
 In the UK especially, many brands tend to take help of mobile marketing experts like Adaction (a mobile monetization platform) to rise in ranks in today’s “mobile-first” world.

 Ad spend has also been burgeoning in this area as companies have discovered this medium’s flexibility and ability to reach their target audiences through channels they are using the most.
 They want to go for people-based marketing, their client base that they want to communicate with is rooted in those ads.
 Using companies such as https://us.epsilon.com/data-driven-marketing-solutions/people-based-marketing-data-solution will help them achieve that, especially if they have a narrow field to deal with.